-Grades 9-12 Weighting: 10% PPC: 6 ONE SEMESTER CREDIT: 0.5 LIMITED SEATS: 14
+PPC: 6 ONE SEMESTER Grades 9-12 Prerequisite: Piano I/Teacher Permission CREDIT: 0.5 Weighting: 10% LIMITED SEATS: 14

 This class is an independent study that is designed for students who have had piano or are familiar with the keyboard and reading of two clefs.
 Students who have had more than one year of piano instruction or the Piano I class may take this course.
 Focus will be on sight-reading, repertoire on the grand staff, composition for the piano, and interpretation of various styles.
-The electronic keyboard lab will be used for both individual and group instruction.
 (Satisfies the fine arts requirements)